 Today, this mysterious building is a magnet for tourists eager to photograph and peer over its walls, trying to envisage the historical day that completely severed diplomatic ties between the two countries, and which further propelled the construction of modern-day Iran.

 On November 4, 1979, militant students supporting the Iranian Revolution leader, Ayatollah Khomeini, stormed and seized the US embassy, claiming the US was orchestrating a CIA plot to undermine the Revolution, especially with its continued support of and asylum granted to the then overthrown (Royal) Shah of Iran, Mohammad Reza Pahlavi.

 This day sparked an international crisis that saw 52 Americans held hostage for 444 days.
 The US broke off all diplomatic relations following the release of all hostages, but they have never been restored since.

-The Former US Embassy in Tehran and It’s Meaning Today
+The Former US Embassy in Tehran – What it Means Today

 The Iranian government dubbed “US Den of Espionage” is now home to hardline defenders of the Revolution – the Sepah militia – and is used as a training ground for the Revolutionary Guards and a stage for anti-US demonstrations.